Research Interests

 - Implemented parameterizable architecture-aware machine learning graph primitives for custom hardware instructions on Brainwave Neural Processing Unit

-- Built tools for automatic conversion of hardware instructions to high-level graph primitives while maintaining hardware fidelity
+- Built tools for automatic lifting of hardware instructions to high-level graph primitives while maintaining hardware fidelity

-- Designed computational experiments for neural network model accuracy verification; resulted in patent
+- Designed computational pipeline for NPU model decompilation with accuracy verification; resulted in patent

 - Established testing environment for measuring throughput of RAPID Data Processing Unit (DPU) network, a bandwidth-optimized big data computation architecture

-- Implemented network congestion tests for best and worst case traffic conditions using hardware RPC acceleration mechanisms
+- Implemented network congestion tests for best/worst case traffic using hardware RPC acceleration mechanisms

 Publications